fornwall/rust-script/docs/README.md

 - Supporting executable Rust scripts via Unix shebangs and Windows file associations.
 - Using expressions as stream filters (*i.e.* for use in command pipelines).
 - Running unit tests and benchmarks from scripts.
-- Custom templates for command-line expressions and filters.

 You can get an overview of the available options using the `--help` flag.